-The City's level of budgetary control is at the department level for the General Fund, at the budget category for the Orange County Great Park Fund, and at the individual fund level for all other funds, except funds related to the Orange County Great Park.
+The City's level of budgetary control is at the department level for the General Fund, at the budget category for the Orange County Great Park Fund, and at the individual fund level for all other funds.
 In overseeing the City's General Fund budget, the City Manager is responsible for assuring departmental expenditures stay within the department's budget.
 The City Manager will notify the City Council as soon as possible of the necessity to over-expend any department appropriation, or to transfer funds between departments.